 Students are on their honor not to ask for or give information pertaining to any portion of an examination before or after they have taken it, in such a way as to gain or give an advantage over other students.
 Additionally, students are required to comply with specified testing conditions or the outlined requirements related to the testing environment.

 The written pledge (see also “Undergraduate Honor Code Pledge”) signifies that the work submitted is the student’s own and that it has been completed in accordance with the requirements of the course as specified by the instructor.
-In addition, each student and faculty member is expected to establish a clear understanding of the requirements in each course.

 Any student uncertain about the application of the pledge to a particular course requirement should always consult the instructor.
 The Undergraduate Honor Code Pledge, or an abbreviation thereof, should be included in all written work completed by the student and submitted for a grade.
 Any work handed in for credit, however, will be considered “pledged” unless otherwise stated by the instructor.